 A compact guide to Sanssouci Park may be ordered here.

-Due to the danger of breaking branches, the areas at the Ruinenberg and the Klausberg in Sanssouci Park are closed.
+Due to the danger of breaking branches, the area at the Ruinenberg in Sanssouci Park is closed.
 All palaces in Sanssouci Park are open!
 Thank you for your understanding!